-Anthony Whitson-Martini, an award-winner of the Metropolitan Opera National Council, Western Finals in 2014, is already distinguishing himself in operatic performance as a “young and talented baritone” at the beginning of bright future.
+Anthony Whitson-Martini is already distinguishing himself in operatic performance as a “young and talented baritone” with an incredible future.

 Anthony is currently working towards an Artist Diploma at the Academy of Vocal Arts; he holds a B.A.
 Music from PLNU, studying with Dr. John Craig Johnson and Ines Irawati.
 He is a grant winner and is on the roster of Opera Buffs inc., as well as an alumnus of the Advanced Artist Program at Opera Works with Ann Baltz.